Constraints Example: Submitting to a QPU Solver#

 This section shows how you submit a problem to a D‑Wave quantum computer.
 It uses D‑Wave’s open-source Ocean SDK to submit the exactly-one-true problem formulated in the previous chapters.

-Before you can submit a problem to D-Wave solvers, you must have an account and an API token; visit Leap to sign up for an account and get your token.
+Before you can submit a problem to D‑Wave solvers, you must have an account and an API token; visit the Leap service to sign up for an account and get your token.

 Note